UN deputy chief shaken by Ethiopian conflict's impact on women | DW | 12.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Amina Mohammed met with the Ethiopian women facing some of the most horrifying consequences of the Tigray conflict.
+UN Deputy Secretary-General Amina Mohammed has met with the Ethiopian women facing some of the most horrifying consequences of the Tigray conflict.
 Their accounts, she said, left her near tears.

-UN Deputy Secretary-General Amina Mohammed on Friday said women had faced "unimaginable" horrors in conflict-torn regions of Ethiopia.
+UN Deputy Secretary-General Amina Mohammed said Friday that women had faced "unimaginable" horrors in conflict-torn regions of Ethiopia.

 Mohammed became the highest-ranking UN official to visit Ethiopia since the government launched an offensive against the militants in the Tigray region in 2020.

-The UN number two was speaking to reporters in New York a day after returning from the East African nation.
+The UN's no. 2 was speaking to reporters in New York a day after returning from the East African nation.

-During her five-day trip, she visited Tigray, Amhara, Afar, and Somali regions in Ethiopia.
+During her five-day trip, she visited the Tigray, Amhara, Afar and Somali regions in Ethiopia.
 She met with Tigray's leaders and Ethiopia's prime minister and president.

 Mohammed said she was left near tears after listening to the accounts of rape from Ethiopian women.